Bugswriter/myyt/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug report
-about: Report a problem in tuxi
+about: Report a problem in yt

 ---